yannik131/Cell/README.md

 ![](doc/screenshot.png)

 Uses an `sf::RenderWindow` for rendering in the OpenGL context of Qt for performance reasons (I haven't tested performance of `QtGraphicsView` but I don't think it can display thousands of circles with decent FPS so I'm sticking with SFML).

-Fullscreen can be toggled by pressing `F`.
+Test code coverage (currently only libcell, didn't write tests for the GUI): [cellcoverage.myactivities.net](https://cellcoverage.myactivities.net)

 ## Build

 You can find the necessary build steps for linux/mac in the `scripts/unix/setup.sh` script and for windows in `scripts/windows/setup.ps1`.
 If you run them, they might even compile everything for you, but I wouldn't count on it since there are some dependencies vcpkg won't install (especially on linux/mac, see `setup.sh`).
-I'm pinning SFML to version 2.6.2 with vcpkg overlays because 3.0.x currently does not work on windows when creating a `sf::RenderWindow` from an existing OpenGL context (fix comes with [this PR](https://github.com/SFML/SFML/pull/3469) in 3.1).
+Binaries are dumped into `build_release/Release/` and `build_debug/Debug/`.

 ## VS Code

-There is a `CMakePresetsWindows.json` located in `scripts/` that currently on ly works on windows that I personally use with vs code.
+There is a `CMakePresetsWindows.json` located in `scripts/` that currently only works on windows that I personally use with vs code.
 I wanted to use `clang-tidy` on windows and needed to use `ninja` for that, but I had trouble convincing `ninja` to use the `msvc` compiler over `gcc`, so I manually set the compiler to `cl` in the presets.
 It of course selected the x86 version over the x64 one for whatever reason.
 So I told `cmake` where to find `cl` and all the dependencies by adding `"cmake.environment": { "PATH": ..., "LIB": ..., "INCLUDE": "... }` to my `.vscode/settings.json`.
 I obtained the environmental variables by starting the "x64 Native Tools Command Prompt for VS 2022" and echoed `%PATH%`, `%LIB%` and `%INCLUDE%`.
 Took me a few days to get this to work.

 To not get any include errors you need to add the respective folder to the `.vscode/c_cpp_properties.json`, here's mine as an example (currently working on windows):